Vic Damone: Career

+Damone served as a private in Company D, 107th Infantry Regiment, New York National Guard from November 24, 1948 to November 23, 1949.
 In 1951, Damone appeared in two movies, The Strip, where he played himself, and Rich, Young and Pretty.
 From 1951 to 1953, he served in the United States Army where he spent a year in Germany with the 7729th Special Services Group and eight months at Fort Sam Houston, Texas.
 Before going into the service he recorded a number of songs that were released during that time.
 He served with future Northwest Indiana radio personality Al Evans and country music star Johnny Cash.
 After leaving the service, he married the Italian actress Pier Angeli (Anna Maria Pierangeli) in 1954 and made two movies, Deep in My Heart and Athena.
 In 1955 he played the Caliph in Kismet.
 In 1960, he played an effective dramatic role in the war film Hell to Eternity.

 In 1955, Damone had one song on the charts, "Por Favor", which did not make it above number 73.
 However, he did have major roles in two movie musicals, Hit the Deck and Kismet.
 In early 1956, he moved from Mercury to Columbia Records, and had some success on that label with hits such as "On the Street Where You Live" (from My Fair Lady, his final pop top 10) and "An Affair to Remember" (from the movie of the same name).
-His six original albums on Columbia between 1957 and 1961 were That Towering Feeling, Angela Mia, Closer Than a Kiss, This Game of Love, On the Swingin' Side, and Young and Lively.
+His six original albums on Columbia between 1957 and 1961 were That Towering Feeling!, Angela Mia, Closer Than a Kiss, This Game of Love, On the Swingin' Side, and Young and Lively.

 In 1961, he was released by Columbia.
 Moving over to Capitol Records, he filled the gap left by Frank Sinatra's leaving to help found Reprise Records.
 He lasted at Capitol only until 1965; however, he recorded some of his most highly regarded albums there, including two which made the Billboard chart, Linger Awhile with Vic Damone and The Lively Ones, the latter with arrangements by Billy May, who also arranged another of Damone's Capitol albums, Strange Enchantment.
 Other original Capitol albums included My Baby Loves to Swing, The Liveliest, and On the Street Where You Live.